Roy Yang Law

 Accounting for Medical and Rehabilitation Costs

-What are the Factors That Determine Workers’ Compensation Payments
+What are the Factors That Determine Workers’ Compensation Payments?

 Type and Severity of Injury